mikekeith52/scalecast/README.md

 **The following contributions are needed (contact mikekeith52@gmail.com)**
 1. Documentation moved to a proper website with better organization5
 2. Confidence intervals for all models (need to be consistently derived and able to toggle on/off or at different levels (95%, 80%, etc.)
+3. More built-in feature analysis
-3. More examples, blog posts, and getting the word out
+4. More examples, blog posts, and getting the word out
-4. Error/issue reporting
+5. Error/issue reporting
-5. Better source code documentation
+6. Better source code documentation
-6. More efficient source code without sacrficing dynamic results
+7. More efficient source code without sacrficing dynamic results